AbuTalha3/Camper-Cafe/README.md

 # Camper-Cafe
 Tutorial project from FCC (Free code camp).
 # Acknowledgements
-I want to thank FCC for creating such a good tutorial
+Special thanks to Free Code Camp for providing an excellent tutorial and resources for learning HTML.
+Amend READ ME file